 Low budget movie, supposedly “based on true events.”
 Five teenage girls (cheerleaders, natch) head to a relative’s mansion for the weekend, and decide instead to visit the house nearby where a young boy killed his sociopath brother.
-They come across a few red herrings: gentle Caleb, his sadistic boss, and hottie Regan.
 When one of the girls disappears, the other four have to scramble to avoid the same fate.

-Maybe there’s a tongue-in-cheek quality I’m missing, but the girls have no character development, no depth, and no redeeming qualities.
+Maybe there’s a tongue-in-cheek quality I’m missing, but the female leads, who spend much of the movie scantily dressed, have no character development, no depth, and no redeeming qualities.
+I had trouble even telling them apart.
 With the exception of kindly Amber, they’re catty, vapid bimbos.
-They make statements like these: “Stupid blonds.”
-“Uh, you’re a blond.”
-“Well I’m a dirty blond.”
-“Yeah you are a dirty blond.”
-They also spend most of the movie in bikinis.
-The two dark-haired girls are easy to tell apart, but the three blond girls I had to distinguish as the dead one, the one with curly hair, and the one with big teeth.
-Aside from that the acting is terrible and the twist ending is predictable.
+They make statements like these: “Stupid blondes.”
+“Uh, you’re a blonde.”
+“Well I’m a dirty blonde.”
+“Yeah you are a dirty blonde.”
+Aside from that, the acting is terrible and the twist ending is predictable.
 And to top it all off, the title is a pun.
 Below is pretty much the movie in a nutshell:

 The less than prudent decision to visit the rickety old house reminds me of when I was a kid and my friend Hope and I recorded ourselves making haunted house tapes.
 The plot was invariably a stranded person or couple with a broken down car, needing to use the phone in the creepy house up the street.
 The two premises are a bit different, but similar in production value, script, and delivery.
-Not even the nostalgia factor can save this one for me.
-I saw this with my sisters and our menfolks, which is always a good time, because if the movie’s bad, we can at least make fun of it.
-This is one of those.
+Now I’m not saying don’t watch; I am saying if you’re looking for something you can poke fun at, perhaps with friends (my favorite horror movie buddies include my two sisters), this is a prime candidate.
 Check it out if you’re in the mood for some tomfoolery.